20 Jun 8 Modern Living Room Designs in Malaysia!

 In modern design philosophy, the impression of air and space is very important.
 In the sitting rooms and drawing rooms of 17th, 18th and 19th Century Europe, the atmosphere was very private, sometimes almost suffocatingly so.
 In modern day Malaysia, with so much sun available to us everyday, things are different.
 We now opt for larger living spaces and higher ceiling.
 Even if you have a small living room, it isn’t very difficult to follow some basic modern rules.
-Large windows are a great way to make your living room seem visually bigger than its actual size, invite natural light into the space, and make everything seem more airy and spacious!
+Large windows are a great way to make your living room seem visually bigger than its actual size, inviting natural light into the space!

 7. The Accent Game

 One of the most basic rules of interior design philosophy is the color accent.
 The rule has a very simple premise: the living space should be manifested in two or three plain base colors, complemented with a single patterned or embroidered accent color.
 In the above example, the base colors are very obviously shades of light brown and beige.
 The exposed wood that make up the coffee table, console table, side table, table lamp and armchair legs contribute to these brown and beige base colors.
-We can see that the accent color, which is present on the back of the armchairs and sofa cushions, is then contrasted and subsequently brought forth by the base colors, creating a kind of harmony in the aesthetic of the living room.
+The accent color present on the back of the armchairs and sofa cushions is contrasted and brought forth by the base colors, creating a harmony in the aesthetic of the living room.
 The color accent is a very simple rule to follow and a fantastic device to employ when designing your own living room!

 8. Flavors of the Orient